 Regardless of the function your seams play, tension is the most important piece of the puzzle.
 Work your seams too tight and your crochet fabric will group and bunch.
 Work the seam too loose and your work will have gaps where the seams should be.
 Be mindful of your tension throughout the seam and don’t be afraid to unpick part of your seam and redo it to achieve a clean seam.

 Many crochet projects from sweaters to blankets, amigurumi, and shawls will involve crochet seaming.
 This video will teach you 4 simple techniques that are easy for beginners to pick up on and use in their projects.
 Even as an experienced crocheter, I go back to these techniques again and again.

 - Whip Stitch Seam: fast, easy, medium strength seam.
 Good for most seaming needs.

-- Mattress Stitch Seam: time consuming, strongest seam with minimal flexiblity.
-Great for garment seams under arm and at shoulder.
+- Mattress Stitch Seam: time-consuming, nearly invisible, strongest seam with minimal flexibility.
+Great for garment seams under the arm and at the shoulder.

 - Single Crochet Seam: slightly textured and mostly invisible.
 Great universal seaming technique when the wrong side of work is hidden.

 - Flat Slip Stitch Seam: lovely, decorative seam when worked in a complimentary or contrasting color.
 Ideal for blankets.

 Crochet seaming uses the notions you have on hand already.
 Hand-sewn seams can be worked with a tapestry needle.
 I prefer metal, as they glide cleanly through crochet fabric and won’t split the yarn.
 Keep scissors handy to cut the yarn before and after completing your seam.
 A crochet hook is needed for stitched seams but not for hand-sewn seams.
 Learn more about the crochet notions & accessories all makers should have on hand HERE!